Set up SATC with Sophos Server Protection

 SATC with Sophos Server Protection only supports Windows Remote Desktop Services.

 You must download the Windows Server installer from Sophos Central.
-The installers you see depend on the licenses you have.
+The installers you can see depend on the licenses you have.

 To implement SATC authentication with Sophos Server Protection on Windows Remote Desktop Services, you must install the Windows Server installer on the Remote Desktop Session Host.
 You must then configure SATC through the host's registry in the following location: